Kill Bill: Volume 2: Theatrical release

 Kill Bill: Volume 2 was released in theaters on April 16, 2004.
 It was originally scheduled to be released on February 20, 2004, but was rescheduled.
 Variety posited that the delay was to coincide its theatrical release with Volume 1's release on DVD.
 In the United States and Canada, Volume 2 was released in 2,971 theaters and grossed $25.1 million on its opening weekend, ranking first at the box office and beating fellow opener The Punisher.
 Volume 2's opening weekend gross was higher than Volume 1's, and the equivalent success confirmed the studio's financial decision to split the film into two theatrical releases.

-Volume 2 attracted more female theatergoers than Volume 1, with 60% of the audience being male and 56% of the audience being men between the ages of 18 to 29 years old.
+Volume 2 attracted more female theatergoers than Volume 1, with 60% of the audience being male and 56% of the audience being men between the ages of 18 and 29 years old.
 Volume 2's opening weekend was the largest to date for Miramax Films aside from releases under its arm Dimension Films.
 The opening weekend was also the largest to date in the month of April for a film restricted in the United States to theatergoers 17 years old and up, besting Life's 1999 record.
 Volume 2's opening weekend was strengthened by the reception of Volume 1 in the previous year among audiences and critics, abundant publicity related to the splitting into two volumes, and the DVD release of Volume 1 in the week before Volume 2's theatrical release.

 Outside of the United States and Canada, Volume 2 was released in 20 territories over the weekend of April 23, 2004.
 It grossed an estimated $17.7 million and ranked first at the international box office, ending an eight-week streak held by The Passion of the Christ.
 Volume 2 grossed a total of $66.2 million in the United States and Canada and $86 million in other territories for a worldwide total of $152.2 million.

 Home media

 In the United States, Volume 2 was released on DVD and VHS on August 10, 2004.
 In a December 2005 interview, Tarantino addressed the lack of a special edition DVD for Kill Bill by stating "I've been holding off because I've been working on it for so long that I just wanted a year off from Kill Bill and then I'll do the big supplementary DVD package."
 The United States does not have a DVD boxed set of Kill Bill, though box sets of the two separate volumes are available in other countries, such as France, Japan and the United Kingdom.
 Upon the DVD release of Volume 2 in the US, however, Best Buy did offer an exclusive box set slipcase to house the two individual releases together.

-Both Volume 1 and Volume 2, were released in High Definition on Blu-ray on September 9, 2008 in the United States.